 From Windsor you’ll proceed to the sweeping Dorset coast and meet your ship in Poole.
 It was from here that many of the troopships involved in the D-Day landings set sail for Normandy to rendezvous with history.
 After embarking the Ocean Explorer later this afternoon, join the Captain and crew for an onboard Welcome Briefing, followed by your first dinner on board.

 The Abbey Gardens of Tresco, Isles of Scilly

 Scattered off the Cornwall coast like a handful of pearls lie the lovely Isles of Scilly.
 Today after breakfast you’ll visit the largest, Tresco, tendering ashore to a paradise of shell-strewn beaches, flower-filled heaths and dense forests.

-Cultural Connection: Back on board you’ll enjoy a leisurely lunch and an afternoon lecture that will contextualize your discoveries.
+Back on board you’ll enjoy a leisurely lunch and an engrossing discussion on immigration in the United Kingdom.

 Tonight, you're the guest of honor at the Captain's Welcome Dinner.

 Fishguard and St. David’s, the spiritual heart of Wales